 The most common reason given?
 Nearly two-thirds (65%) said it’s outside their subject area.

-Through our project, Poetic Earth Month, we wanted to help teachers find a way to integrate climate into their subject areas in a seamless fashion.
+Through our project, Poetic Earth Month, we wanted to help creative teachers find a way to integrate climate into their subject areas in a seamless fashion.